simonvizzini/fbpviewer/README.md

 # Factorio Blueprint Viewer (fbpviewer)

-This is a simple javascript canvas viewer for factorio blueprints.
+A TypeScript version of the original fbpviewer from [https://github.com/trakos/fbpviewer](https://github.com/trakos/fbpviewer), created by [@trakos](https://github.com/trakos).
+All credits to him for doing all the hard groundwork.
+Unfortunately he didn't like TS and so I'm continuing my TS conversion.
+I plan to eventually extend it with new features once there is a solid foundation.

+Contributions welcome!
+Take a look and see if there is something interesting to do for you...

-Live version available here: [http://fbpviewer.trakos.pl/](http://fbpviewer.trakos.pl/)
+Live version of the original version available here: [http://fbpviewer.trakos.pl/](http://fbpviewer.trakos.pl/)

+Live version of this fork: Coming soon...

 ## Development

-If you want to run entire website, I recommend having docker installed.
-Then, you can simply run:
+You need to have node.js installed, then it's as simple as:

 ```
-docker-compose up -d
-bash bin/dev_init.sh
+npm install
+npm run dev
 ```

-You'd also have to add `php-docker.local` to your hosts file (to make it point to docker machine, if you're using docker-machine you can find it's ip by calling `docker-machine ip`, otherwise it's probably localhost).
+You only need to execute ``npm install`` once initially and after package updates (defined as dependencies in ``package.json``).
+Then open a browser and visit [http://localhost:8080/web](http://localhost:8080/web) (browser will automatically refresh on file change)

+I suggest VS Code for the best TypeScript development experience.

 You also have to have spritesheet generated.
-The best way is to simply download it from my website (both `spritesheet.json` and `spritesheet.png`) and put it in `/web/images`.
+The best way is to simply download it from [http://fbpviewer.trakos.pl/](http://fbpviewer.trakos.pl/) (both `spritesheet.json` and `spritesheet.png`) and put it in `/web/images`.

 You could also use the script at `bin/dev_atlasgen.sh` to generate it yourself, but it requires you to copy most of the factorio images to `web/images/factorio` first.